gusluchetti/uu-methods-ai-research/README.md

 # uu-methods-ai-research
 This repo contains the assignments made for the Methods in A.I.
 Research Course, Utrecht University, 1st Period.

+## Usage
+The user is prompted initially with a multi-select of the available configuration options.
+Choose between them with the arrow keys, toggle an option with SPACEBAR and finalize seletion with ENTER.
+After that the user has to select one of the 4 available dialog classifiers (1-4).
+Default is keyword matching.
+The bot is then available to chat with.

 ## Build Dependencies
 - This project uses [pyenv](https://github.com/pyenv/pyenv) in conjunction with [poetry](https://python-poetry.org/) for better package management.
 Assuming both are **properly installed** and you're **inside the directory** where the repository has been cloned, run `poetry install` and `poetry shell` to install all dependencies and setup a local virtualenv with said packages, respectively. `poetry run main.py` will run the main file inside the virtualenv.
 Having said that, poetry's and pyenv's usage is not stricly necessary, if you have a python environment with all packages already installed, feel free to just run `python main.py <args>`

+## Files:
+`main.py` - The file you're actually supposed to run.
+Contains the logic for building the models and starting the bot up.
+`bot.py` - Contains most of the bot logic and the dialog state system.
+`restaurant.py` - Contains dataset and functions that get and set restaurant recommendations based on user preferences.
+`type_match_ls.py` - Contains logic for finding and setting all extra preferences, and returns that information to the bot.

 ## Arguments
 - Three arguments are supported when running `main.py` (i.e. `poetry run python main.py remodel`):